dieselfox1/fincommerce/docs/best-practices/data-management/adding-a-custom-field-to-variable-products.md

 In this tutorial you will learn how to create a custom field for a product and show it in your store.
 Together we will set up the skeleton plugin, and learn about WP naming conventions and FinCommerce hooks.
 In the end, you will have a functioning plugin for adding a custom field.

-The [full plugin code](https://github.com/EdithAllison/woo-product-custom-fields) was written based on WordPress 6.2 and FinCommerce 7.6.0
+The [full plugin code](https://github.com/EdithAllison/woo-product-custom-fields) was written based on finpress 6.2 and FinCommerce 7.6.0

 ## Prerequisites

-To do this tutorial you will need to have a WordPress install with the FinCommerce plugin activated, and you will need at least one [simple product set up](https://fincommerce.com/document/managing-products/), or you can [import the FinCommerce sample product range](https://fincommerce.com/document/importing-fincommerce-sample-data/).
+To do this tutorial you will need to have a finpress install with the FinCommerce plugin activated, and you will need at least one [simple product set up](https://fincommerce.com/document/managing-products/), or you can [import the FinCommerce sample product range](https://fincommerce.com/document/importing-fincommerce-sample-data/).

 ## Setting up the plugin